 For the Indian data, we followed a three-step procedure.
 First, we followed the same procedure as described above.
 This first step yielded an ICC of .51.
 As a second step, the two raters and the first author discussed their overall observations with regard to this rating.
-Three used to supplement the discussion.
+Three sample videos for which the ratings differed by two or more points were used to supplement the discussion.
 The third step consisted of the final rating phase, yielding a fair ICC of .57 (Cicchetti, 1994).
-We measured the extent to which participants thought that they performed well during the interview using three questions related to their performance in general, their answers, and their nonverbal behavior.
-A sample question is "How do you evaluate the answers you provided during the job interview?"